 Notes

-To prepare ahead of time: You may hard boil the eggs and store in an airtight container in the refrigerator for 2-3 days.
+To prepare ahead of time: You may hard boil the eggs, peel, and store them in an airtight container in the refrigerator for 2 to 3 days.

-Deviled eggs may be prepped up to one day in advance.
+Deviled eggs may be prepped one to two days in advance.
 Store in an airtight container in the refrigerator until ready to serve.

 Cuisine: American